deltachat/deltachat-pages/en/help.md

 The user's profile shows some additional information:

+- You can tap "QR Invite code" on Android and then use the "scan QR" code button on another device to scan this code.
+If both devices are online they will introduce a chat channel with each other (if it doesn't exist already) and also the encryption keys will be verified.

 - For an end-to-end-encryption, Delta Chat shows two fingerprints there.
 If they are the same on the device of your chat partner, the connection is safe.

 - For transport encryption, this state is just shown there